Quuxplusone/WideIntProofOfConcept/README.md

 Each number indicates a naïve instruction count
 (not counting labels, but counting the `ret`) for the given member function of `wider_tests::Tests<T>`.
-"P" indicates perfect codegen. "sse" indicates that I'm surprised at the use of SSE instructions.
+"P" indicates perfect codegen.
+"sse" indicates that I'm surprised at the use of SSE instructions.
+"call" indicates failure to completely inline the code (because it's so big).

+"`__udivti3`" and "`__umodti3`" indicate that certain arithmetic operations on `__uint128_t` are delegated to a library function.
+The library function is macro-optimized with many special cases (division by small integers, division by integers with many trailing zeros, et cetera).
+In contrast, `Wider`'s `operator/` omits these special cases, resulting in smaller code but almost certainly slower code in common situations.

 For the builtin `__uint128_t`: